-The following organisations are considered to be the major stakeholders in this project and are involved in the development of the Business Plan.
+The following organisations are considered to be the major stakeholders in this project and are involved in the development of the Business Plan and in many cases its funding.
 These stakeholders will also be required to have some involvement with the operations of the TSEFAP.

-- Australian Government Department of Agriculture - Food Standards Australia and New Zealand (FSANZ) - Australian Commonwealth Scientific & Industrial Research Organisation (CSIRO) - Department of Primary Industries, NSW - Department of Agriculture & Fisheries, QLD - Department of Primary Industry & Resources, NT - Department of Primary Industries & Regional Development, WA - Primary Industries and Regions, SA - Department of Economic Development, Jobs, Transport and Resources, VIC - Department of Primary Industries, Parks, Water & Environment, TAS - Territory and Municipal Services, ACT
+- Australian Government Department of Agriculture, Water & the Environment - Food Standards Australia and New Zealand (FSANZ) - Australian Commonwealth Scientific & Industrial Research Organisation (CSIRO) - Department of Primary Industries, NSW - Department of Agriculture & Fisheries, QLD - Department of Primary Industry & Resources, NT - Department of Primary Industries & Regional Development, WA - Primary Industries and Regions, SA - Department of Economic Development, Jobs, Transport and Resources, VIC - Department of Primary Industries, Parks, Water & Environment, TAS - Territory and Municipal Services, ACT

 - SAFEMEAT

 - Cattle Council of Australia (CCA)

 - Australian Lot Feeders' Association (ALFA)

 - Australian Dairy Farmers (ADF)

 - Sheep Producers Australia (SPA)

 - WoolProducers Australia (WPA)

 - Goat Industry Council of Australia (GICA)

 - Australian Meat Industry Council (AMIC)

-- Australian Meat Processor Corporation (AMPC)
+- Australian Meat Processor Corporation

+(AMPC)

 - Australian Renderers' Association (ARA)